Updated March 2023

 Sapphire’s radiant energy heightens spiritual power, enhancing self-discipline and intuition, augmenting subconscious action towards goals and desires.

-October birthstones are most commonly represented as being pink so you may be surprised to know that tourmaline comes in several shades – even mixed varieties.
+While October birthstones are most commonly represented as being pink, you may be surprised to know that tourmaline comes in several shades – even mixed varieties.
 Tourmaline gets its name from the Sinhalese tura mali meaning “stone of mixed colours.”

 Tourmaline is notable for its pyroelectric & piezoelectric properties – it can become electrically charged through heat and pressure.
 This trait means that tourmalines have many varied scientific and technological uses beyond jewelry.

 The symbolic uses of tourmaline are as varied as its many colours.